rocaaj/csc332_final/README.md

+## Project Background

+This is a continuation of the csc332_proj3(https://github.com/rocaaj/csc332_proj3).
+This new repository builds upon that foundation for the next phase of AWS native deployment.

 # 🏋️ Workout Timer App

 A full-stack web app that lets users create, save, and run customizable workout routines with timed work/rest intervals — and an optional **shake-to-skip** feature for mobile users.